Update: User-Agent Client Hints Progress 2022 Q4

 Google has forced a huge amount of change on the digital advertising industry recently.
 With their control over Google Chrome, the world’s most popular browser, and their pre-eminent control over Adwords and other forms of digital advertising, Google has the power to change some of the fundamental building blocks of the internet.

 In previous blogs, we have outlined these changes and what you need to do to prepare and ensure device detection remains accurate.
-In this blog, we will review the timeline for converting away from user-agent strings, look at the evolution of Chrome versions, and present how many frozen user-agents are occurring.

 What if My Home-Grown Detection System is Not Accurate?